papito/ballot/README.md

   * HTTP_PORT - dictates which port the application will run on.
   * HTTP_HOST - used to correctly display the session URL (does not affect the behavior).
   * REDIS_URL - Redis URL.
-Otherwise will connect to Docker Redis on the default port.
+If not provided, will connect to Docker Redis on the port 6380.
+  * ENV - context environment. `test`, `development`, or `production`.
+You can ignore this.

 ### Connecting to Redis on Docker host